Anti-Defection Law

 Judicial Review — Kihoto Hollohan v.
 Zachillhu (1992)

 Kihoto Hollohan v.
-Zachillhu (1992) is the foundational judgment on the Tenth Schedule.
-A 5-judge Constitution Bench of the Supreme Court addressed the constitutional validity of the entire Tenth Schedule and the scope of judicial review over the Speaker's decisions.
-Key holdings: (1) The Tenth Schedule is constitutionally valid — it does not violate Articles 14, 19, 21, or 105/194 (parliamentary privileges).
-The law promotes political stability and does not destroy the basic structure.
-(2) Paragraph 7, which sought to bar the jurisdiction of courts, was struck down as unconstitutional to the extent it excluded judicial review under Articles 136, 226, and 227.
-The Speaker's decision is subject to judicial review but ONLY on limited grounds: mala fides (bad faith), perversity (no reasonable person could have reached that conclusion), violation of constitutional mandate (natural justice), or infirmity of jurisdiction.
-(3) However, the Court held that no court shall exercise jurisdiction in respect of any matter connected with disqualification "until the Presiding Officer has given his decision" — meaning courts should not interfere with proceedings pending before the Speaker.
-The minority opinion (by Justices Lalit Mohan Sharma and J.S.
-Verma) dissented on this last point, arguing that the Speaker's finality clause was itself unconstitutional.
-This judgment established the delicate balance between the Speaker's role as tribunal and the judiciary's power of review.
+Zachillhu (1992) is the foundational case on the Tenth Schedule.
+A 5-judge Constitution Bench addressed two big questions: is the Tenth Schedule valid, and can courts review the Speaker's decisions?
+Key holdings: (1) The Tenth Schedule is constitutionally valid — does not violate Art 14, 19, 21, or 105/194.
+It promotes political stability and does not destroy basic structure.
+(2) Paragraph 7 (barring court jurisdiction) was struck down to the extent it excluded judicial review under Art 136, 226, and 227.
+The Speaker's decision CAN be reviewed — but only on narrow grounds: mala fides (bad faith), perversity (no reasonable person would reach that conclusion), violation of natural justice, or jurisdictional error.
+(3) Courts should NOT interfere while proceedings are pending before the Speaker — only after the Speaker has decided.
+The minority (Justices Lalit Mohan Sharma and J.S.
+Verma) dissented on this last point, arguing the Speaker's finality clause was itself unconstitutional.
+This judgment set the balance that still governs: the Speaker acts as tribunal, but the judiciary has the last word on review.

 The 91st Amendment (2003) — Closing the Split Loophole